Written by Peggy Morris, OTD, OTR/L, BCP . Peggy is an OT with 30+ years

 When our world returns to a new normal, it looks like new routines will be a part of that re-opening.
 Maybe this is just the time, even though it is a catastrophic time, for a chosen change.
 Seventeen years of research is a good foundation for planning a clinical change.

-Join Peggy and other evidence-based presenter at these webinars
+Join Peggy and other evidence-based presenter at these courses

 PEO Approach to FM, VM and VP Skills